semagnum/nodes_graphviz_arrange/README.md

 ## Overview

-This is an add-on for Blender 3.5+ that uses the free, open-source [Graphviz](http://graphviz.org/) (a.k.a. `dot`) to automatically arrange nodes in a nice-looking, easy-to-read way:
+This is an add-on for Blender 3.5+ that uses the free, open-source [Graphviz](http://graphviz.org/) tool (a.k.a. `dot`) to automatically arrange nodes in a nice-looking, easy-to-read way:

 ![(Screencast of Arrange Nodes via Graphviz)](https://github.com/tachimarten/nodes-graphviz-arrange/raw/main/GraphvizScreencast.gif)